fireinrain/github-trending/TrendsHist.md

 ## Java

+* 【2024-11-18】[smithy-lang / smithy](https://github.com/smithy-lang/smithy) - Smithy is a protocol-agnostic interface definition language and set of tools for generating clients, servers, and documentation for any programming language.
 * 【2024-11-15】[smithy\-lang / smithy](https://github.com/smithy-lang/smithy) - Smithy is a protocol\-agnostic interface definition language and set of tools for generating clients, servers, and documentation for any programming language
 * 【2024-11-13】[xdsopl / robot36](https://github.com/xdsopl/robot36) - Decode SSTV encoded audio signals to images
 * 【2024-11-11】[Dar9586 / NClientV2](https://github.com/Dar9586/NClientV2) - An unofficial NHentai android client